 Your whole body feels like dead-weight because it’s been months since you had a proper night’s sleep.

-Your minds eye is flooded with images.
+Your mind’s eye is flooded with nightmarish images.

-Oh, you’re awake, in your room, but you still hear gunfire that rang out years ago.
+You’re awake, in your room, but you still hear gunfire that rang out years ago.
 You can smell smoke though there is none.
 Your heart is racing as though your life were in danger right now.
 And you keep seeing your friends’ eyes slowly closing for the last time.

 This is the agony that veterans with PTSD experience each and every day.

 The reward for their service, for having risked their lives for their country, is to be haunted by visions of war and death.
+Painful memories are the way o life.

-The sickening truth about vets and PTSD
+The sickening truth about veterans and PTSD

 It’s a bleak picture.